antfu/contribute/README.md

 Vitest runs in [watch mode by default](https://vitest.dev/guide/features.html#watch-mode), so you can modify the code and see the test result automatically, which is great for [test-driven development](https://en.wikipedia.org/wiki/Test-driven_development).
 To run the test only once, you can do `nr test --run`.

 For some projects, we might have multiple types of tests set up.
-For example `nr test:unit` for unit tests, `nr test:e2e` for end-to-end tests. `nr test` commonly run them together, you can run them separately as needed.
+For example, `nr test:unit` for unit tests, `nr test:e2e` for end-to-end tests. `nr test` commonly runs them together; you can run them separately as needed.

 ### `nr docs`